zoldief/mern-shop/README.md

-# nest-react-shop
+# MERN-shop
-This is a pet-project based on NestJs on the back-end and ReactJs on the front-end.
+This is a pet-project based on MERN stack.